gbrener/conda-shell/README.md

 print(np.__version__)
 ```

-Then make the script executable:
+Make the script executable:

 ```
 chmod +x np-ver-check.py
 ```

-Finally, run it and watch `conda-shell` go!
+Run it and let `conda-shell` do its magic!

 ```
 ./np-ver-check.py